 That Army tank the other farmer had hasn’t been moved in years, but I don’t own one and nobody on my block has one!

 But this Farmer did.

-#4 Now my life style has changed and I hung up my tools and joined the buying, selling oddities circuit.
+#4 Now my lifestyle has changed and I hung up my tools and joined the buying, selling oddities circuit.
 I remember all these spots, barn finds, equipment tucked away behind or in some old garage, never to be moved, “FORGOTTEN”.

-The American pickers and the Canadian Version of pickers are testament that these stories are true.
+The American pickers and the Canadian Version of pickers are testaments that these stories are true.
 The reality shows as well as finding old oddities in barns, shed, storage lockers, they are also true.
 The reality shows on TV add a little, no, a lot of fluff to their story line, but they are correct none the less.

 They still can be found if you look hard enough.

-I remember these places and still I know where to look and to buy.
-I’m not into army tanks, Bren- gun carriers or military half-tracks from the war.
+I remember these places and still, I know where to look and to buy.
+I’m not into army tanks, Bren- Gun carriers or military half-tracks from the war.
 But I could be.

 “It must be a man thing” eH!